Matthew-Eucaristo/Matthew-Eucaristo/README.md

 - 👋 Hi, I’m @SyNTaX-TheTrickster
 - 👀 I’m interested in Computer Science, Cybersecurity and Gaming
-- 🌱 I’m currently learning Computer Science major Thanks for reading, I hope you all readers have a good day!
+- 🌱 I’m currently learning Computer Science major <br>
+Thanks for reading, I hope you all readers have a good day!
 <!---
 SyNTaX-TheTrickster/SyNTaX-TheTrickster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.